-Dr. Patricia A. Castelli has over 30 years experience in leadership, leadership development, management, strategy, organization behavior, organization development and change, human resource management, and management of multinational and multicultural organizations.
+Patricia A. Castelli, PhD, has more than 30 years experience in leadership, leadership development, management, strategy, organization behavior, organization development and change, human resource management, and management of multinational and multicultural organizations.
 She teaches at the master and doctoral programs: Leading the Global Enterprise, Global Leadership, Managing a Global Workforce and Human Resource Management.

-As a full-time professor of management at Lawrence Technological University, Dr. Castelli enjoys coaching and developing future leaders.
-Dr. Castelli’s approach is “hands-on” and practical.
+As a full-time professor of management at LTU, Dr. Castelli enjoys coaching and developing future leaders.
+Her approach is “hands-on” and practical.
 Known for her motivational appeal, her forte is helping current and future leaders develop critical interpersonal skills often overlooked yet essential for leadership success.
 In addition, Dr. Castelli has master facilitation skills with a personable, charismatic style that promotes key learnings in creative and engaging ways.

 In 2018, as the keynote speaker for LTUs Sixth Annual Research Day, Dr. Castelli was presented with the Presidential Colloquium Award for Outstanding Scholarly Achievement.
 In 2017, Dr. Castelli was awarded the Emerald Literati Network Award for Excellence, an International Award for her Highly Commended Paper- Reflective leadership Review.
 In 2014, Dr. Castelli was awarded the Henry B. and Barbara J. Horldt Excellence in Teaching Award from LTU and has been with the University’s College of Business + Information Technology since 1995.
 Her teaching philosophy is simple yet powerful – to raise the confidence and self-esteem levels of future leaders by providing them with the skills, competencies and behaviors needed to lead effectively in today’s global environment.